im95able/Str2D/README.md

 ### Big Segment Header
 Stores both the pointer to a segment, and the two indices indicating begininng and ending.

 Smaller header means smaller index.
-On the other hand, one extra cache miss which might occur, when we need to find the beginning or the ending of user data, mean that almost all operations are slower wth small than big segment header(this will be shown in Benchmarks section).
+On the other hand, one extra cache miss which might occur, when we need to find the beginning or the ending of user data, means that almost all operations are slower with small than with big segment header(this will be shown in Benchmarks section).
 By default the library uses big headers; if the need arises, another type which satisfies `SegmentHeader` concept can easily replace the default.

 # Memory